guillaumelobet/science_valorisation/readme.md

 - Is this what you want other people to see about you?
 - Not really?
 - Then it is time to **do something about it**

+Two strategies:

+1. Remove everything about you on the web... (not possible, the web never forgets)
+2. **Fill with useful information about you**

 ### Get your identifier